And it’s free at the A4 Arts Foundation

 FRUIT, CHEESE, AND BUBBLES IN YOUR TEA

-New tea bar Royaltea, with over 600 outlets around the world, has been flourishing in China for about two years and moved into major cities, including in America and Canada.
+Tea bar Royaltea, with more than 600 outlets around the world, has been flourishing in China for about two years and has moved into major cities, including in America and Canada.
 It is bringing fresh and curious tea combinations to the world.

 Teas with real fruit and jams mixed in; teas topped with Oreo crumbs and bubble tea, a typically cold, sweet milky tea that’s shaken (hence bubble) and served with chewy tapioca pearls.

-“The idea is to have options: Something to warm you when you’re cold, chill you when you’re hot and cheer you when you’re feeling a little down,” says Yixin Zhou, co-founder of Royaltea, now with three outlets in Cape Town ‘s city centre.
+“The idea is to have options: Something to warm you when you’re cold, chill you when you’re hot and cheer you when you’re feeling a little down,” says Yixin Zhou, co-founder of Royaltea, with three outlets in Cape Town.

 BETTER THAN BUBBLE TEA

 Royaltea is not only changing tea’s sometimes fuddy-duddy face, it's also insisting on quality ingredients.
-“I felt excited about the new direction that tea was taking in China and wanted to help spread it across the world ...
-Asian tea drinks with more of the special flavours I grew up with” smiles Zhou.
+“I felt excited about the new direction that tea was taking in China and wanted to help spread it across the world...
+Asian tea drinks with more of the special flavours I grew up with," says Zhou.

 In fact, Chinese founder of Royaltea Nie Yun Chen created cheese tea because he wanted to serve his customers something better than standard bubble tea made from unhealthy powders and artificial syrups.
 The bubble tea sold at Royaltea uses freshly brewed Asian teas, fresh milk and top-grade tapioca pearls that are freshly cooked to be perfectly squishy and sweet.